 True up everything

 The bucking assembly needs to be exactly vertical in all dimensions.
-Use a self leveling laser.
+Use a self leveling laser and/or a spirit level.
 Fit appropriate wood spacers under the vertical 2x4 baton legs to get everything right.

 Make the wood spacers from some spare 2-by.
-Use a crowbar under the vertical batons to fit the shims.
+If meeded, use a crowbar under the vertical batons to fit the shims.

 Make hole plugs and props